My Blog List

 But no more.

 In spite of all the comfort and sense of security that Fred’s money has given her since she started living with him, she has become a bundle of nerves.
 Everything puts her on edge.
-She complains about Fred and his laziness; about her son’s attachment to his father; about her ex-husband’s contempt for her.
+She complains about Fred and his laziness; about her son’s attachment to his father; and about her ex-husband’s contempt for her.
 She complains that people expect something from her and then don’t appreciate what she does for them.
 Then she says that all she wants is to be happy and not worry about anything.
 Because life is short, and we can’t take anything to our grave.
 It’s exhausting.

 Luckily, at the moment she is more interested in checking her phone than talking to me.
 She raises her eyes only when Vera joins us and absolves me from having to talk.
 I can recede into the background and come out for air when we get to wherever she decides to spend the night.